SWTOR Seer Sage Healer Class Guide

 - Force Potency: Gives your Force attacks an extra 60% chance to critically hit, and consumes a charge when they do.
 Has 2 charges.

-- Mental Alacrity: Increases your Alacrity and grants immunity to interrupts.
+- Mental Alacrity: Increases your Alacrity, grants immunity to interrupts and prevents pushback.

 - Force Armor: Not technically a cooldown, however useful as defensive mechanic to shield yourself and friendly group members.